-The ERC, through its authority delegated by the EXCO, is responsible for the management of all Principle Risk Types ("PRTs") except for Capital and Liquidity Risk which is managed by the Asset and Liability Committee ("ALCO").
-The ERC oversees effective application of the Bank's Enterprise Risk Management Framework ("ERMF"), recommends risk appetite for approval by the Board or Board level committee, approves and reviews new models and risk control parameters including policies, risk exposure limits, or other control levers.
+The ERC, through its authority delegated by the EXCO, is responsible for the management of all Principal Risk Types ("PRTs") except for Capital and Liquidity Risk which is managed by the Asset and Liability Committee ("ALCO").
+The ERC oversees effective application of the Bank's Enterprise Risk Management Framework ("ERMF"), recommends risk appetite for approval by the Board or Board Risk Committee, approves and reviews new models and risk control parameters including policies, risk exposure limits, and/or other control levers.

-During the year, eleven ERC meetings have been held.
+During the year, ten ERC meetings were held.